zerotier/ZeroTierOne/doc/zerotier-one.8.md

    Display ZeroTier One version.

  * `-U`:
-   Skip privilege check and allow to be run by non-privileged user.
+   Skip privilege check and allow one to be run by non-privileged user.
 This is typically used when **zerotier-one** is built with the network controller option included.
 In this case the ZeroTier service might only be acting as a network controller and might never actually join networks, in which case it does not require elevated system permissions.

  * `-p<port>`:
    Specify a different primary port.
 If this is not given the default is 9993.
 If zero is given a random port is chosen each time.